-This Report, with the exception of mortar damage to structural brickwork (mortar bee attack), should be solely concerned with investigation within the property of critical joinery and all structural timbers.
+This report, with the exception of mortar damage to structural brickwork (mortar bee attack), should be solely concerned with investigation within the property of critical joinery and all structural timbers.

-- material of construction;
+- the material of construction;

-- condition of material;
+- condition of the material

 - timber pest activity, if any;

 Where there has been damage, the Report should identify the location and its extent.